-In design, balance refers to the distribution of weight or force within a composition. (actual balance and pictorial balance, symmetrical balance, asymmetrical balance, horizontal, vertical, diagonal and radial balance, imbalance).
+Balance refers to the distribution of weight or force within a composition.

-Refers to the size of a form when compared with our own human size. (hierarchical scale, distortion of scale).
+Scale refers to the size of a form when compared with our own human size.

-Is a principle of art that describes the size, location or amount of one element to another (or to the whole) in a work.
-It has a great deal to do with the overall harmony of an individual piece.
+Proportion describes the size, location or amount of one element to another or to the whole in a work of art.